t-gappy/transformer_for_chatbot_chainer/README.md

 # transformer_for_chatbot
-chainer implementation of transformer for chatbot. this implementation considers the diversity of model's ouput.
+chainer implementation of transformer for chatbot.<br>
+this implementation considers the diversity of model's ouput.

 # Contents